grimm-co/killerbeez/IPT.md

 One possible optimization for parsing IPT execution traces, is to obtain a complete Control Flow Graph (CFG) prior to decoding and utilizing the CFG to replace the disassembling of instructions.
-However, obtaining a complete CFG of real world programs is a hard problem, and becomes especially troublesome when a target calls a library API with a callback function.
+However, statically obtaining a complete CFG of real world programs is a hard problem, and becomes especially troublesome when a target calls a library API with a callback function.

 Another concern is the asynchronous nature and caching of TIP and TNT packets.
 TNT bits can be built up and cached for as long as the processor decides, or may